 The work will have minimal lasting effect on the shared accessway or right of way.
 We’ll typically be deploying our network under soft surfaces or using a surface mounted cable method, such as installing duct along a fence railing.

 The work will have some physical impact on the shared accessway or right of way.
-We’ll typically be deploying our network under some hard surfaces using methods such as underground thrusting or narrow trenching to minimise the impact.
+We’ll typically be deploying our network under some hard surfaces using methods such as slot cutting to minimise the impact.
 We’ll give you at least 15 workings days’ notice before we begin work.
 In some instances, you can lodge an objection to the planned work.

 The planned work will have a greater impact on the shared accessway or right of way.
 We’ll typically need to do trenching work in order to install our network.
 This requirement may be due to the length of the installation work required or the number of properties on the shared accessway or right of way.
 For category 3 builds, we need consent from the owners of all neighbouring properties that have legal entitlement to use the shared accessway or right of way before we do the work.